Let's say you have cloned a repository and there are two branches, main and feature/development and you are on the feature/development branch.

 Automatic merge failed; fix conflicts and then commit the result.

-For the files that have conflict "modify/delete" this means the file may have been modifed in the master branch and deleted in the feature branch.
-If the file is no longer needed, it can simply be deleted in the master branch.
+For the files that have conflict "modify/delete" this means the file may have been modified in the main branch and deleted in the feature branch.
+If the file is no longer needed, it can simply be deleted in the main branch.

 For the files that have conflict "content", which is foo.yml in this example, the file should have something like this.
 This is basically trying to show you the conflict between the file in the feature branch vs. origin.